 Tell the FCC: Leave Lifeline Alone

-FCC Chairman Ajit Pai and Commissioners Brendan Carr and Mike O’Rielly want to dismantle Lifeline, a proposed rollback that would rob millions of poor people of affordable phone and internet access and disproportionately impact people of color, seniors, veterans and people with disabilities.
+The FCC has voted along party lines to move forward with its plan to dismantle the Lifeline program.
+The proposed rollback would rob poor people of affordable phone and internet access and disproportionately impact people of color, seniors, veterans and people with disabilities.

-In moving forward with this heartless proposal, the FCC ignored objections from congressional leaders who have heard from concerned constituents that this plan would make it difficult for them to search for jobs, advance their education, meet their basic needs and stay informed.
+In moving forward with this heartless proposal, the FCC ignored bipartisan objections from Senate and House leaders who have heard from concerned constituents that this plan would make it difficult for them to search for jobs, advance their education, meet their basic needs and stay informed.

 The plan to gut Lifeline has drawn objections from Native American tribal leaders, poor people, single moms, unhoused people, people of color, elderly people, victims of natural disasters, veterans and people with disabilities, all of whom would be disproportionately harmed by this extreme proposal.

-When he was confirmed as FCC chairman, Ajit Pai claimed that bridging the digital divide would be a top priority of his tenure.
-But gutting Lifeline would leave even more low-income people without access to vital communications services.
+When he was confirmed as FCC chairman, Ajit Pai claimed that bridging the digital divide would be a top priority of his administration.
+Gutting Lifeline would do the exact opposite, leaving more low-income people without access to vital communications services.

-We can't let this happen: Tell the FCC to terminate its Lifeline proceeding and abandon this cruel proposal.
+We can’t let this happen: Tell the FCC to drop its plan and leave Lifeline alone.